Welcome to Center for Theoretical Biological Physics

-The Center for Theoretical Biological Physics (CTBP) is one of ten Physics Frontiers Centers established by the Physics Division of the National Science Foundation Directorate for Mathematical and Physical Sciences (MPS).
-CTBP is also supported by the Division of Molecular and Cell Biology (MCB) and the Division of Materials Research (DMR).
+The Center for Theoretical Biological Physics (CTBP) is one of the ten Physics Frontiers Centers established by the Physics Division (PHYS) of the National Science Foundation.
+CTBP is also sponsored by the Division of Molecular and Cellular Biosciences (MCB).
+Additional support comes from the Division of Integrative Organismal Systems (IOS) and the Division of Materials Research (DMR).

-CTBP represents a collaboration between researchers at Rice University, the University of California - San Diego and The Salk Institute for Biological Studies, and is housed on the campus of Rice University, Houston, Texas.
+CTBP represents a collaboration between researchers at Rice University, Baylor College of Medicine, University of Houston, and Northeastern University, with administrative offices housed on the campus of Rice University, Houston, Texas.

 CTBP encompasses a broad array of research and training activities at the forefront of the biology-physics interface.
 Research within CTBP focuses on the following broadly defined areas: Fundamentals of physical genetics; Interacting active elements and biological functionality; Integrated living systems; and Development of Core Methodology.

 Recently, the Advanced Micro Devices, Inc., HPC Fund provided HPC systems and engineering support to help the CTBP accelerate their research on COVID-19.
 More information is provided in their video "HPC-Enabled Molecular Simulations to Combat the Pandemic."